๐Ÿ“ฃHonors Marketing

 Direct Channel

-• Zero intermediaries—the manufacturer sells straight to the end consumer, maintaining complete control over the transaction
+• Zero intermediaries: the manufacturer sells straight to the end consumer, maintaining complete control over the transaction

-• Maximum brand control allows companies to own the customer relationship, collect data, and protect pricing integrity
+• Maximum brand control allows companies to own the customer relationship, collect first-party data, and protect pricing integrity

-• Best suited for companies with strong digital capabilities, unique products, or premium positioning that justifies the investment in sales infrastructure
+• Best suited for companies with strong digital capabilities, unique products, or premium positioning that justifies the investment in sales infrastructure (think Apple's own retail stores or Tesla selling directly through its website)

 Indirect Channel